 The Powerstep Original is one of the best-selling insoles of all time.
 It’s simple, affordable, and provides structure without changing the comfy feel of your favorite shoes.
-This model has an extremely loyal customer base, who say they’ve used these insoles for years and come back every time they need replacements.
+This model has an extremely loyal customer base, who’ve used these insoles for years and come back every time they need replacements.
 They hold up well over time, and provide extra support to your old kicks.

 - These insoles are available in all sizes for both men and women.
 They’re almost universal, which makes them an easy go-to for all sorts of shoes.

 - They’re very long-lasting.
 We read lots of reviews from previous buyers attesting to the durability of the Powersteps.
 They wrote that these pairs last for years with barely any wear.

 - The top layer of cushioning is made from a tough anti-microbial fabric.
-Reviewers found that this material resists odor very well, and stays together with no fraying.
+We’ve found that this material resists odor very well, and stays together with no fraying.

 - Under the fabric, two layers of foam cushioning form a medically-sculpted footbed.
 This provides arch support, heel cupping, and correction for pronation.
 We especially like the heel cupping, which is a subtle but effective fix for wobbly steps (which are very common for people with flat feet).
-Previous buyers said that extra flat-foot support means these relieve heel pain very well.
+That extra flat-foot support means these relieve heel pain very well.

-- Overall, previous buyers say these are a simple, affordable solution for most kinds of foot pain and discomfort.
-The Powerstep’s were recommended by their podiatrists for anything from plantar fasciitis to heel pain.
-They said that given the low price and excellent durability, these were a great low-cost way to make a massive difference in their health and quality of life.
+- Overall, these are a simple, affordable solution for most kinds of foot pain and discomfort.
+The Powerstep’s are widely recommended by their podiatrists for anything from plantar fasciitis to heel pain.
+Given the low price and excellent durability, these are a great low-cost way to make a massive difference in health and quality of life.

 - They’re made in the USA.

 - They’re a bit thicker than some other inserts.
 Some reviewers found they took up more space than they expected in their shoes.
 In most cases, you’ll be able to replace the original insole.
 However, the added thickness of these insoles (due to the support) may mean you’ll need to size up slightly.